 Maybe when you’re designing you get to a point when you can do something that you saw in your “vision.”
 At this point, search the net for tutorials on how to achieve that specific idea.
 When all fails, come up with an alternate idea and then go about executing it.
 Even when that’s done and you still can’t complete your design, just save it try something new.
 Never throw it away because you never know what you will learn later; you just may have to work on that specific effect at a later time

 I usually go through about 2-4 variations of a design before I finally get what I want, hence the example I showed you at the beginning of this post.
 I realized that the design wasn’t me, that the colors weren’t exactly matching up with my mood and overall I had no theme.
-I then drew up this steps so that I can come up with something that covered all areas.
+I then drew up these steps so that I can come up with something that covered all areas.
 The only challenging part of this theme was the coding of the top area, but with a look back to PREVIOUS work I was able to complete the layout exactly as I saw it in my head.
 I told you never to throw away anything!
 It really can be useful at one point or another.

 Where does your inspiration usually come from?

 Do you have a plan before you design or do you just go for it?